ove/ove-docs/docs/INSTALLATION.md

 ```

 Once the source code has been downloaded OVE can be installed either on a local Node.js environment (such as PM2's Node.js environment) or within a Docker environment.
 The two approaches are explained below.

+### Setting up local nginx installation

+The OVE core, applications, services and UIs are made up of multiple microservices running on their own ports.
+The OVE Docker applications use [nginx](https://nginx.org/en/) to overcome the complexity of end-users having to expose multiple ports on their systems.
+Therefore, for a local OVE installation, having [nginx](https://nginx.org/en/) installed with the [OVE default configuration](https://github.com/ove/ove-docs/blob/master/resources/default.conf?raw=true) is recommended.
+This will ensure all URLs found in the documentation would work without any modification.

+Replace `/etc/nginx/conf.d/default.conf` (which might be found in a different path depending on the OS) with the contents of the [OVE default configuration](https://github.com/ove/ove-docs/blob/master/resources/default.conf?raw=true).
+Restart [nginx](https://nginx.org/en/) if it is already running.

+With this configuration, by default, OVE will run on port `80`.
+To run OVE on its standard port `8080`, change the server `listen` port in the [nginx](https://nginx.org/en/) configuration to `8080`.
+This will run into a port conflict with the OVE core microservice which also runs on port `8080` by default.
+To change the port allocated to OVE core microservice to `9080`, modify the `pm2.json` file found inside the git clone of OVE core by replacing `8080` with `9080`.
+Then change the `proxy_pass http://localhost:8080` line to `proxy_pass http://localhost:9080` in the [nginx](https://nginx.org/en/) configuration.

 ### Compiling source code for a local Node.js environment